0x6f677548/windows-utils/README.md

 # Windows Utils

-A comprehensive collection of PowerShell utilities for Windows system administration and automation.
+A collection of PowerShell utilities for Windows system administration and automation.
 Includes tools for DNS management, networking diagnostics, WiFi profile management, OneDrive synchronization, and file operations.

 ## Features